 Close To Crater Lake

-Crater Lake Resort is the perfect lounging experience just 20 miles away from Crater Lake.
+- Crater Lake Resort is the perfect lounging experience just 20 miles away from Crater Lake.
 The resort offers tons of accommodation options and is right next to Fort Creek.
 They have playground areas for the little ones nearby, while skiing and hiking areas are also close.
-There is plenty of roaming space around the resort, with barbeque areas well-marked as well.

-This lake property in Chiloquin is a perfect spot if you want to limit your traveling costs by a ton.
+- This lake property in Chiloquin is a perfect spot if you want to limit your traveling costs by a ton.
 Just a 21-minute drive from Crater Lake, the home has a great porch view over the lake, with a good amount of roaming space.
 It has two bedrooms and two bathrooms that can sleep four.
-There is also a fully equipped kitchen ideal for anyone who prefers to cook rather than go out to restaurants for a bite.

 If you can’t find anything close to Crater Lake, looking at places in Prospect is the next best thing.
 A small city just 23 miles outside of the National Park, this spot is still an ideal range away, especially if you want to spend an entire day at Crater Lake.

-If an isolated weekend stay is more up your alley, then this red blanket cabin is the perfect place.
+- If an isolated weekend stay is more up your alley, then this red blanket cabin is the perfect place.
 The rental has everything needed for a good stay in the woods.
-The well-crafted cabin has great outdoor space and has an outdoor patio where you can catch a breather.
-The patio is also a good spot to have a relaxing coffee in the morning before heading out.
+The well-crafted cabin has great outdoor space and an outdoor patio where you can catch a breather.

-No matter what things to do at Crater Lake that you choose, you’ll love exploring this unique national park.
+No matter how you spend your one day at Crater Lake, you’ll love exploring this unique national park.